 Immediately after the coronation of Philip Augustus on 14 March 1181, the King ordered the Jews arrested on a Saturday, in all their synagogues, and despoiled of their money and their investments.

-In the following April 1182, he published an edict of expulsion, but according the Jews delay of three months for the sale of their personal property.
+In the following April 1182, he published an edict of expulsion, but according to the Jews delay of three months for the sale of their personal property.

 Immovable property, however, such as houses, fields, vines, barns, and wine-presses, he confiscated.
-The Jews attempted to win over the nobles to their side, but in vain.
+The Jews attempted to win over the nobles to their side but in vain.

 In July they were compelled to leave the royal domains of France (and not the whole kingdom); their synagogues were converted into churches.